-There has been significant growth in the median house price in Mansfield (6.2% growth per annum 2009-18), which can be largely attributed to the lifestyle and tree-change residential market attracted to Mansfield Shire.
+There has been significant growth in the median house price in Mansfield (6.2% growth per annum 2009-18), which can be largely attributed to the affluent retiree market attracted to Mansfield Shire.
 This can price younger cohorts and young families out of the housing market in Mansfield.
 Crucial to the attraction of younger families to the Shire will be the development of affordable housing models that still retain the rural amenity that makes Mansfield Shire an attractive place to live.